-The Exceptional Student Services Coordinator is Tracy Malcolm.
-She, alongside ESS Aide Jane Huff, coordinate and provide services for students with IEPs and other exceptional requirements.
+The Exceptional Student Services Coordinators is Tracy Malcolm and Jane Huff.
+They coordinate and provide services for students with IEPs and other exceptional requirements.

-The Section 504 Coordinators are Annie Loftis, Zayra Rosado, Matthew Strawser, Katie Baroff Volk, and Kristina Hakanson.
+The Section 504 Coordinators are Rebecca Michaels, Annie Loftis, Zayra Rosado, Matthew Strawser, James Hall, and Kristina Hakanson.
 They coordinate Section 504 plans for students and families.